 12-11-2025 –, Spinoza foyer

 Are you curious about how artificial intelligence (AI) can redefine education?
 Until now, AI has mainly supported existing practices, like automated grading or efficiencies in processes.
-But AI also has the potential to create entirely new learning environments and redefine the roles of educators, learners, and institutions.
-This workshop invites you to develop innovative teaching approaches that leverage AI as a catalyst for profound change in education.
-You will gain a deeper understanding of AI's transformative potential and brainstorming concepts that push beyond traditional methods.
-Use this space and join a short deep dive into the future of education and think along.
+But AI has the potential to create entirely new learning environments and redefine the roles of educators, learners, and institutions.

-Are you thinking about how AI can shape the future of education?
-So far, AI and learning analytics in higher education have often focused on supporting established teaching and assessment practices, such as automated grading or process efficiencies (Bond et al., 2024).
-However, AI also offers the chance to create completely new learning environments and redefine the roles of educators, learners, and institutions.
-As Bozkurt et al. (2024) write in their Manifesto for Teaching and Learning in a Time of Generative AI:
+How might AI shape the future of education?
+So far, AI as well as learning analytics in higher education has often focused on optimising the existing practises.
+But it might do so much more.
+As Bozkurt et al. write in their ‘Manifesto for Teaching and Learning in a Time of Generative AI’:

 In this workshop, you will explore the transformative potential of AI in higher education.
 You will work together to develop innovative teaching approaches that use AI as a catalyst for change in education.
-The workshop consciously opens spaces to think outside the box while remaining practical and useful.
+The workshop consciously opens spaces to think outside the box, while remaining practical and useful.

-Session Structure:
+Session Structure

 The workshop is structured along four parts: